Makoti & Mkhwenyana: Navigating your way through marriage

 Being Makoti and Umkhwenyana

 A lot of women have heard horror stories about the Mother-In-Law and watched the movie with Jane Fonda and JLo “Monster-In-Law.”
 Some of these stories are true but these experiences are not necessarily what you will go through or experience – remember different relationships go through different situations.
-Dealing with your in-laws can be intimidating because they are outside of your relationship dynamics that are only understood by you and your partner.
+Dealing with your in-laws can be intimidating because they are outside of the relationship dynamics that are only understood by you and your partner.

 While your umkhwenyana may be okay with you being a top microwave chef and enjoy your meals, his family might be less charmed by it.
 There’s nothing wrong with respecting the in-laws with small behaviors like wearing a doek at their home – let them be the ones to tell you to not wear it.
 The same with not wearing pants.
 Again, different families have different values and traditions.